zuozhenggh/learning-library/developer-library/weblogic-to-oci/migrate-wls-wdt/migrate-wls-wdt.md

 # Migrating the WebLogic domain

-## Introduction:
+## Introduction

 Migrating a WebLogic domain is equivalent to re-deploying the applications and resources to a new domain and infrastructure.

 We'll use WebLogic Deploy Tooling to migrate the domain from on-premises and re-deploy it on OCI.

-Estimated Lab Time: 15 min
+Estimated Lab Time: 15 minutes

 ### About Product/Technologies